-Assessment criteria: Component 4 Cambridge Research Report AO1 Research, Analysis and Evaluation AO1 Research • Desig n and manage o n appropriate research question. wn research project using appropriate research methods and methodology. search log in support of the research process.
+- Devise and develop an appropriate research question. - Design and manage own research project using appropriate research methods and methodology. - Maintain and use a research log in support of the research process.

 Level Mark Range Indicative Descriptors 4 16-20 Appropriate and challenging research question developed thoughtfully and independently by constructive dialogue, responding fully to feedback.
 Strong and consistent understanding of appropriate research methods.
 Methodology is carefully and thoughtfully considered and shows an innovative approach.
 The work is independently managed without overreliance on teacher support.
 Highly effective and clear maintenance and use of a research log showing full support of the research process.
 3 11-15 Appropriate research question developed with some independence, showing reflection and/or responding to feedback.
 Sound understanding of appropriate research methods.
 Methodology is considered.
-Much of the work is independently managed without overreliance on teacher support.
+Much of the work is independently managed without over- reliance on teacher support.
 Effective and reasonably clear maintenance and use of a research log throughout the research process.
 2 6-10 Research question identified which may be inappropriate but with guidance shows some ability to develop it either by reflection on its implications or by responding to feedback.
 Shows understanding of appropriate research methods.
 Some research is self-motivated and effective, but some relies on ongoing support and is not well-focused.
 Some effective use of a research log, but this is used inconsistently in support of the research process.
 1 1-5 Research question may be inappropriate and/or there is no serious attempt to develop it throughout the study.
 Shows limited understanding of appropriate research methods.
 Management of research lacks independence and is unfocused and ineffective.
 Limited and ineffective use of a research log.
-0 0 • A mark of zero should be awarded for no creditable content.
+0 0 A mark of zero should be awarded for no creditable content.